msarson/GetKnownFolderPathClass/docs/README.md

 * [KnownFolders_SDK_81.h](KnownFolders_SDK_81.h) from the Windows SDK for Version 8.1 dated 9/14/2014
 * [KnownFolders_SDK_11.h](KnownFolders_SDK_81.h) from the Windows SDK for Version 11 (10.0.28000) dated 8/12/2026

 KnownFolders.h in the SDK has the code to define the ID's from the GUID's for C Code.
-It defines the ID's for use with this kind of code on 2 lines with a `\\comment` then macro with the GUID.
+It defines the ID's for use with this kind of code on two lines with a `\\comment` then macro with the GUID.

 ```cpp
 // {B4BFCC3A-DB2C-424C-B029-7FE99A87C641}